helm/helm-www/ARCHITECTURAL_DECISIONS.md

 This section provides guidance for working with markdown links in the Helm docs site.

-BUT between blogs and docs, we need to link to the absolute URL path of that blog or doc, not the file.
-For that, we need to be cognizant of the slug or anything that changes the url path.

 ### Use absolute paths

 Absolute paths are more verbose but needed for maintainability in our multi-locale site with ongoing English content additions.
 The workflow for translating docs for this site involves copying English docs to different locales.
 If a given file exists in English but there is no translated version of the file in a given locale (which is common for this site), then using absolute paths ensures that Docusaurus will redirect to the English version of the file.